zentree/zentree/README.md

 - 👋 Hi, I’m @zentree
 - 👀 I’m interested in statistics and mathematical models of natural resources, particularly trees.
-- 🌱 I’m currently learning more stats.
-I should revisit some of the Bayesian work I was doing a few years ago.
+- 🌱 I’m currently figuring out how to use GitHub.
+Just moved my Wordpress blog to a static blog here:
+[Palimpsest](https://luis.apiolaza.net/2024/12/30/paring-down/).
 Coding? mostly in R.
-- 💞️ I’m looking to collaborate on... haven't decide about this one, yet.
-- 📫 How to reach me: easiest is ojala@mastodon.nz or, slower, @zentree in Twitter.
+- 📫 How to reach me: easiest is in Mastodon [ojala@mastodon.nz](https://mastodon.nz/@ojala) or, slower, @zentree in Twitter.

 <!---
 zentree/zentree is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.